arturasn/mdb2sqlite/README.md

 3) Build your target configuration DLL Debug/DLL Release.
 4) Generate mdb2sqlite project using CMake selecting the required toolset.

+## Additional notes
+Does not work if database is password protected

 ## License
 mdb2sqlite is MIT licensed.